One suite, not ten plugins

 MiniMessage & PlaceholderAPI

 Trusted server-controlled templates can combine MiniMessage with PlaceholderAPI where installed and enabled.
-Raw player chat bodies do not parse PlaceholderAPI, keeping player input controlled.
+Legacy color codes returned by placeholders are converted before rendering, while raw player chat bodies do not parse PlaceholderAPI.

 Why CoreChatX